18F/handbook/pages/travel-and-leave/voluntary-leave-transfer-program.md

    - Prognosis of the medical condition
    - Duration of the medical condition
    - The medical documentation must be signed by your physician or other practitioner.
-3. Send Form 630 and supporting documentation to your supervisor.
-4. Your supervisor completes their portion of Form 630.
-   - They need to fill out Sections 12, 13, and 17.
-5. Your supervisor emails Form 630 and the supporting medication documentation to your [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit).
-6. Your [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) will review the application, and notify you and your supervisor if your request is approved (within 10 business days).
+3. Your [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) will review the application, and notify you and your supervisor if your request is approved (within 10 business days).
 They will provide you with a reason if the request is not approved, and what, if anything, can be done to resubmit.
-7. Your supervisor sends out an announcement email TTS-wide.
+4. Your supervisor sends out an announcement email TTS-wide.

 #### VLTP email announcement template